 The convenience of renting a taxi or jumbo car becomes clear as soon as you try it.
 I booked a sightseeing taxi operated by Subaru, and had an appointment in central Tokyo to give it a try.
 Today, we would do a regular tour of the area.
 My driver, Eddie, is a joyful, experienced guide.
 It has been seven years that this Tokyo native has worked in the sightseeing driver industry, after working for a famous hotel in Tokyo for about four years.

 To put his passengers in a more relaxed atmosphere, Eddie has his own trick: a CD with dozens of national anthems, which he plays before leading them to their first spot.
 Today’s trip can be done in a few hours.
-Eddie informs me that we will leave the center of Tokyo, go around the Imperial Palace, visit Ginza – one of the largest Tokyo shopping districts -, pass in front of the Kabukiza Theater and the fish market Tsukiji, then end up with Odaiba, Tokyo’s artificial island.
+Eddie informs me that we will leave the center of Tokyo, go around the Imperial Palace, visit Ginza – one of Tokyo's largest shopping districts –, pass in front of the Kabukiza Theater and the Tsukiji Fish Market, then end with Odaiba, Tokyo’s artificial island.
 My guide clearly knows what he’s talking about.
 Not only does he know a bit of history about each important building we cross, but he also knows how to entertain his guests.

 Tokyo by a native driver

 While driving through Ginza, Eddie gives his own recommendation about which department store is the most interesting, and explains where Asian tourists like to go for a shopping spree.
-When we arrive at Odaiba, Eddie decides to stop and show me a quite unique spot to watch the replica of the Statue of Liberty, one of the area’s landmarks.
-I actually hung out there a few times, but didn’t know that particular place that allowed me to see it really up close.
+When we arrive at Odaiba, Eddie decides to stop and show me a unique spot to gaze upon the replica of the Statue of Liberty, one of the area’s landmarks.
+I actually hung out there a few times but didn’t know that particular place that allowed me to see it really up close.
 In fact, it looked bigger than it seemed from afar!
 According to him, this is also a popular dating spot, as the night view with the Rainbow Bridge in the background is quite popular.
-Another interesting place around is the Oedo Onsen Monogatari, the largest bathing place in the city.
-But while showing me around it by car, Eddie points out that there another building next to it: a hot spring for dogs!
+Another interesting place of the area is the Oedo Onsen Monogatari, the largest bathing place in the city.
+But while driving me around it by car, Eddie points out that there another building next to it: a hot spring for dogs!
 It was actually the first time I heard of such a thing.